ciren/cilib/docs/community-tutorial/introduction.md

 This tutorial is aimed at walking you through the different components of CILib (Computational Intelligence Library).
 CILib is written in Scala and familiarity with the language is highly recommended.
 Scala is a language for the JVM that allows for the expression and usage of more advanced type system capabilities.
-The type system of Scala is more adbvanced than that of Java/Kotlin/Clojure etc.
+The type system of Scala is more advanced than the type systems available in Java/Kotlin/Clojure etc.
 [Essential Scala](1) and [Advanced Scala With Cats](2) are freely available, online Scala resources.

 :::note Compiler verified code samples